whyb/HwCodecDetect/README.md

 ### Method 1: Install via PyPI (Recommended)
 This is the easiest method if you just want to use the tool quickly.

-1. Install: Use pip to install HwCodecDetect from the [official PyPI repository](https://pypi.org/project/hwcodecdetect).
+1. Install: Use pip to install hwcodecdetect from the [official PyPI repository](https://pypi.org/project/hwcodecdetect).
     ```bash
-    pip install HwCodecDetect
+    pip install hwcodecdetect
     ```

-2. Run: After installation, run the HwCodecDetect command directly from your terminal.
+2. Run: After installation, run the hwcodecdetect command directly from your terminal.
     ```bash
-    HwCodecDetect
+    hwcodecdetect
     ```

 ### Method 2: Download and Run Executable (Standalone)